mewcs/boxes/README.md

 * Create a simple NPC.
 	- This would allow single player games in which a human is playing against the computer.

+* Use the grid from a finished game of boxes to construct a cubescape.
+The cubescape will be divided into blue and red areas based on the players color.
+  This devision of areas could be used as a starting point for a game of RISK or Heroes of Might and Magic.

 Previous work
 -------------